yutijang/M-Dl/README.md

 ## Usage
 This is a portable version, no installation needed, run the file M-Dl.exe directly.

-This tool uses the following software: aria2c, yt-dlp and ffmpeg.
+This tool uses the following softwares: aria2c, yt-dlp and ffmpeg.

 You can find and download at the following link: